 - Bring a large pot of water to a boil.
 Cook orecchiette according to package directions.
 Reserve ½ cup of the pasta water at the end of cooking.
 Drain the pasta and set aside.

 - In a large skillet, heat olive oil over medium heat.
 Add the garlic and crushed red pepper flakes and cook, stirring, until the garlic is fragrant and just beginning to turn golden, about 1 minute.

 - Add the butter beans and spinach and continue to cook, stirring, until the spinach is wilted, about 1 more minute.

-- Season with nutmeg, salt and pepper to taste, and allow to cook, stirring occasionally, until the pasta is crispy and browned on the edges, about 8 minutes more.
+- Add the parmesan to the pan.
+Season with nutmeg, salt and pepper to taste, and allow to cook, stirring occasionally, until the pasta is crispy and browned on the edges, about 8 minutes more.

 - Serve with an extra sprinkling of crushed red pepper flakes and nutmeg if desired.
 This is delicious served warm or at room temperature.